alfken/lzone-cheat-sheets/cheat-sheet/Scripting/jq.md

 Example-wise the jq manpage is not really helpful.
 Let's document some simple examples here...

-To test queries live use [jqplay.org](https://jqplay.org/)
+To test queries live use [jqplay.org](https://jqplay.org/) or simply a local terminal window.

+## Premise

+Create `my.json` to use in the examples below:

+    echo '{"timestamp":1234567890,"report":"AgeReport","results":[{"name":"John Doe","age":43,"city":"TownA"},{"name":"Joe Smith","age":10,"city":"TownB"}]}'>my.json

 ## Output Formatting

-If you do only care about output formatting (pretty print) run
+If you do only care about output formatting (pretty print) run:

     jq . my.json

-or when reading from a pipeline
+or when using a pipeline:

     cat my.json | jq

-Note: for redirection you need to pass a filter too to avoid a syntax error:
+Note - for redirection you need to pass a filter too to avoid a syntax error:

     jq . my.json > output.json